 If I guessed right, you’d like to entertain your customers with some TV and music, and you’d also want everything done legally.
 Right?

-If I’m right, then you need to know that you in order to entertain your customers with music or TV in a business premise in kenya, you will need licencing by MCSK.
+If I’m right, then you need to know that you in order to entertain your customers with music or TV in a business premise in Kenya, you will need licensing by MCSK.

-The MCSK licence can be acquired at the local office or from MCSK officials who move around enforcing the law, at an average cost of Kshs.2000.
+The MCSK license can be acquired at the local office or from MCSK officials who move around enforcing the law, at an average cost of Kshs.2000.

 Does one need training to acquire Salon skills?